hobuinc/greyhound/doc/deploy.rst

 Commanding Greyhound
 -------------------------------------------------------------------------------

 A utility command called ``greyhound`` is provided with the Greyhound installation.
 This command provides simple access to some common Greyhound tasks.
-Commands are of the format ``greyhound <COMMAND>``, and supports commands of:
+Commands are of the format ``greyhound <COMMAND>``

+Commands:
  - ``start`` - Launch all Greyhound ``init.d`` services (requires root).
  - ``stop`` - Stop all Greyhound ``init.d`` services (requires root).
  - ``status`` - Display running Greyhound services and each of their listening ports.